rhettadam/peekorobo/README.md

 ## **License**

-This project is licensed under the **MIT License**.
+Peekorobo is licensed under the **MIT License**.
 See the LICENSE file for details.

 Copyright (c) 2024 Rhett R. Adam